qoretechnologies/qorus-vscode/README.md

 ## Features

 The extension makes possible remote deployment of edited Qorus source files directly from the VSCode editor.
+Qorus server can be attached and interface code debugged.

 ## How to use